-In a previous post, we had covered the concept of fully convolutional neural networks (FCN) in PyTorch, where we showed how we can solve the classification task using the input image of arbitrary size.
+In a previous post, we covered the concept of fully convolutional neural networks (FCN) in PyTorch, where we showed how we could solve the classification task using the input image of arbitrary size.

 Let’s start with a brief recap of what Fully Convolutional Neural Networks are.

 Fully connected layers (FC) impose restrictions on the size of model inputs.
-If you have used classification networks, you probably know that you have to resize and/or crop the image to a fixed size (e.g. 224×224).
+If you have used classification networks, you probably know that you must resize and/or crop the image to a fixed size (e.g. 224×224).

-In the previous fully convolutional network implementation we used a pre-trained PyTorch ResNet-18 network as a baseline for its further modification into a fully convolutional network.
+In the previous fully convolutional network implementation, we used a pre-trained PyTorcnnch ResNet-18 network as a baseline for its further modification into a fully convolutional network.

 Fully Convolutional ResNet-50